Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/2-dataSource.md

 ### OPTIONAL: Preparation for GIVE

+***

+*__Note:__ If you are using the MariaDB instance on demo.give.genemo.org, your MariaDB account will not have the privilege to do the steps in this section.
+If you try any commands listed here, you will receive a message from MariaDB saying the operation is denied.
-> __Note:__ If you are using the MariaDB instance on demo.give.genemo.org, then those steps are already done for you after you requested for a database username, password, and database name.
-Therefore, you can skip this section entirely.
+These steps are automatically done for you after you requested for a database username, password, and database name.
+Therefore, __please skip this section entirely.__*

+***

 *   Create a database named `compbrowser`:
     ```SQL